 Departure from the centre

-According to the Reception Decree, when asylum seekers fail to present themselves to the assigned centre or leave it without informing the authorities, the centre managers must immediately inform the competent Prefecture.[6]
-In case the asylum seeker spontaneously presents him or herself before police authorities or at the accommodation centre, the Prefect could decide to readmit them to the centre if the reasons provided are due to force majeure, unforeseen circumstances or serious personal reasons.[7]
+According to the Reception Decree, when asylum applicants fail to present themselves at the assigned centre or leave it without informing the authorities, centre managers must immediately inform the competent Prefecture.[7]
+In case the asylum applicant spontaneously presents themselves before police authorities or at the accommodation centre, the Prefect could decide to readmit them to the centre if the reasons provided are due to force majeure, unforeseen circumstances or serious personal reasons.[8]

-Lazio: in the case of a Bangladeshi asylum seeker who had found an evening job and had not been able to sign the daily form to attest his presence, the Administrative Court for Lazio, recalling the decision taken by the Council of the State (Consiglio di Stato) on 13 July 2022, no. 5492, clarified, with a decision of 13 September 2023, that it is necessary to distinguish between abandonment and absence from the center.
-The court clarified that being absent from the centre for one night cannot be configured as abandonment, given the action would be lacking the psychological element of wanting to abandon the reception facility.[8]
+Lazio: in the case of a Bangladeshi asylum applicant who had found an evening job and had not been able to sign the daily form to attest his presence, the Administrative Court for Lazio, recalling the decision taken by the Council of the State on 13 July 2022, no. 5492, clarified that it is necessary to distinguish between abandonment and absence from the centre.
+The court clarified that being absent from the centre for one night cannot be considered abandonment, given that such action would lack the psychological element of wanting to abandon the reception facility.[10]

 Campania: On 16 June 2017, the Prefecture of Naples adopted a new regulation to be applied in CAS.
-The regulation provides for the “withdrawal of reception measures” in case of unauthorised departure from the centre even for a single day, also understood as the mere return after the curfew, set at 22:00, and at 21:00 in spring and summer.
-ASGI has challenged the regulation before the Council of State claiming a violation of the law, as the Prefecture has effectively introduced a ground for withdrawal of reception conditions not provided in the law but the Council of State rejected the appeal believing that the regulation did not automatically lead to the withdrawal of the reception measures, as the recipients were allowed to represent their reasons to the administration.[10]
+The regulation provides for the “withdrawal of reception measures” in case of unauthorised departure from the centre even for a single day, also understood as the mere return after the curfew, set at 22:00 (21:00 in spring and summer).
+ASGI challenged the regulation before the Council of State, as the Prefecture has effectively introduced a ground for withdrawal of reception conditions not provided for in the law, but the Council of State rejected the appeal, considering that the regulation did not automatically lead to the withdrawal of reception measures, as recipients were allowed to present their reasons to the administration.[11]

-Tuscany: As of 14 May 2019, the Council of State (Consiglio di Stato) confirmed the decision of the Administrative Court of Tuscany against a Prefecture of Tuscany and accepted the appeal lodged by an asylum seeker whose reception conditions had been withdrawn due to the absence of one night from the reception centre.
-The Council of State noted that this behaviour should be considered a departure from the centre and not abandonment and that as such it can only cause the withdrawal of the reception conditions if duly justified as a serious violation of the house rules.[11]
+Tuscany: On 14 May 2019, the Council of State confirmed the decision of the administrative court of Tuscany against the Prefecture of Tuscany and accepted the appeal lodged by an asylum applicant whose reception conditions had been withdrawn due to an absence of one night from the reception centre.
+The Council of State noted that this behaviour should be considered a departure from the centre and not abandonment and that, as such, it can only cause the withdrawal of reception conditions if duly justified as a serious violation of the house rules.[12]
+On 11 October 2024, the administrative court of Tuscany overturned the withdrawal considering that the notion of “abandonment” refers to an intention to definitively leave reception and does not occur in case of brief and/or occasional absence from the centre.[13]

-On 5 March 2024, the Administrative Court of Lombardy presented a request for a preliminary ruling to the CJEU regarding the possibility of deciding to revoke the reception measures due to failure of asylum seekers to present themselves to the assigned centre.
-The court asked the CJEU to clarify whether this decision, taken in this case due to failure to accept the transfer to another centre, is compatible with the need to prevent any damage to the basic life needs of the asylum seeker (according to Article 20 of the Reception Conditions Directive).[16]
+Lombardy: On 5 March 2024, the Administrative Court of Lombardy sent a request for a preliminary ruling to the CJEU regarding the possibility of deciding to revoke reception measures due to failure of asylum applicants to present themselves to the assigned centre.
+The court asked the CJEU to clarify whether this decision, taken in this case due to failure to accept transfer to another centre, is compatible with the need to prevent any damage to the basic life needs of the asylum applicant (according to Article 20 of the Reception Conditions Directive).[16]

 Violation of house rules and violent behaviour

-As mentioned, the violation of the house rules of the centre or of violent behaviour cannot, according to the new legislation (L. 50/2023), motivate a withdrawal of reception measures but only a reduction of reception conditions.
-The manager of the reception facility informs the asylum seeker and sends a report to the Prefecture on the facts that can motivate the potential reduction of reception conditions.[17]
+As mentioned, violation of the house rules of the centre or of violent behaviour cannot, according to the new legislation (L. 50/2023), motivate a withdrawal of reception measures but only a reduction in reception conditions.
+The manager of the reception facility informs the asylum applicant and sends a report to the Prefecture on the facts that can motivate the potential reduction of reception conditions.[17]

 Possession of sufficient resources